OmneBonum/dsu/_posts/2021-12-12-Death-to-Campaigning.md

 <span style="text-decoration:underline">Item 1</span>: Back in the day, the founders might have imagined a gentleman farmer 'tossing
-his hat in the ring' and having just as much of a chance as anyone else of representing the other citizens of his district (or, at least, the other gentleman farmers of his district...).
+his hat in the ring' and having just as much of a chance as anyone else of representing the other citizens of his district (or, at least, the other gentleman farmers of his district).
 But we all know that ship has sailed.
-In fact, no one's really sure that ship ever even existed.
+If that ship ever even existed.
+Long before you or I ever hear the name of a candidate, they have been vetted and groomed by political parties and big-money donors.
+Which makes sense because...

 <span style="text-decoration:underline">Item 2</span>: It costs a lot of money to run for congress---you need to bank at least a million dollars.
 And while that's not a lot of money in the scheme of things, it's still a lot of money for